n-kostadinov/n-kostadinov.github.io/_posts/2017-01-29-implementing-neural-network-from-scratch.md

 data.loc[:, quant_features] = StandardScaler().fit_transform(data[quant_features])
 {% endhighlight %}

 Let's save the last 21 days of the data to use as a test set after the network is trained.
-The test set is goint to be used to make predictions and compare them with the actual number of riders.
+The test set is going to be used to make predictions and compare them with the actual number of riders.

 {% highlight python %}
 # Save the last 21 days